Tartus: Phoenician Antaradus

-Greco-Roman and Byzantine
+Greco-Roman and Byzantine era

 The city was called Antaradus in Latin.
-Athanasius reports that, under Roman Emperor Constantine the Great, Cymatius, the Orthodox bishop of Antaradus and also of Aradus (whose names indicate that they were neighbouring towns facing each other) was driven out by the Arians.
+Athanasius reports that, under Roman Emperor Constantine the Great, Cymatius, the Christian Orthodox bishop of Antaradus and also of Aradus (whose names indicate that they were neighbouring towns facing each other) was driven out by the Arians.
 At the First Council of Constantinople in 381, Mocimus appears as bishop of Aradus.
 At the time of the Council of Ephesus (431), some sources speak of a Musaeus as bishop of Aradus and Antaradus, while others mention only Aradus or only Antaradus.
 Alexander was at the Council of Chalcedon in 451 as bishop of Antaradus, Paulus as bishop of Aradus, while, at a synod held at Antioch shortly before, Paulus took part as bishop of both Aradus and Antaradus.
 In 458, Atticus signed, as bishop of Aradus, the letter of the bishops of the province of Phoenicia Prima to Byzantine Emperor Leo I the Thracian protesting about the murder of Proterius of Alexandria.
 Theodorus or Theodosius, who died in 518, is mentioned as bishop of Antaradus in a letter from the bishops of the province regarding Severus of Antioch that was read at a synod held by Patriarch Mennas of Constantinople.
 The acts of the Second Council of Constantinople in 553 were signed by Asyncretius as bishop of Aradus.
 At the time of the Crusades, Antaradus, by then called Tartus or Tortosa, was a Latin Church diocese, whose bishop also held the titles of Aradus and Maraclea (perhaps Rachlea).
 It was united to the see of Famagosta in Cyprus in 1295.

-No longer a residential bishopric, Antaradus is today listed by the Catholic Church as a titular see.
+No longer a residential bishopric, Antaradus is listed by the Catholic Church as a titular see.

 The city was favored by Constantine for its devotion to the cult of the Virgin Mary.
-The first chapel to be dedicated to the Virgin have been built here in the 3rd century.
+The first chapel to be dedicated to the Virgin was built here in the 3rd century.